SoFizzticated/SillyTavern-ChatPlus/README.md

 ## Overview

 SillyTavern is a wonderful tool but very Character-centric, making managing conversations across characters cumbersome.
-ChatsPlus provides a Chat-centric interface integrated into SillyTavern's UI
+ChatsPlus provides a Chat-centric interface integrated into SillyTavern's UI to address that speed bump.

 - **Tabbed Character Management:** Quickly switch between Characters, Recent Chats, and Folders.
 - **Recent Chats View:** See your chats ordered by 'most recent first' in one place.